quale-quest/sql-mvc/doc/Context_records.md

 ##params

-The url parameters passed to the server, the params are parsed with json_like.js but where ampersand are equivalent to comma.
+The URL parameters passed to the server, the params are parsed with json_like.js but where ampersand are equivalent to comma. if a URL param of name 'user' is included it is taken to be the user name and a automatic login is attempted, additional optional parameters are "password", "app" and "page".
+If no password is supplied the password defaults to 'gu35t'.
+If user name or password fails it logs in as user 'guest'.
+Guest login can contain some guest app info, and offer a re-login - password recovery or registration.